 Opens Sunday, May 7 and runs every Sunday from 10 am – 3 pm until November 19.
 SNAP/EBT, WIC and Senior FMNP vouchers are accepted by all five farmers at this market.
 Organized by Farms in the Heights.

 Van Vorst Park Farmers Market

 Jersey Ave. and Montgomery St. (around the gazebo)

 Opens Saturday, April 22 and runs every Saturday from 8 am – 3:30 pm until December 23.
 WIC and Senior FMNP vouchers accepted by both farmers at this market.
 Organized by Friends of Van Vorst Park.

 *While most of the farmers markets are flourishing both the Leonard Gordon Park and Newport farmers markets will not be offered this year.

 Wondering what kind of fresh food will likely be available at the farmers markets and when?
 Need ideas on what to do with your farm-fresh goods, once you’ve brought them home?
-Look for our tips next week on JCI.
+Look for our tips coming up on JCI.